NiklasSanden/rl-an-introduction/README.md

   - [ ] Perhaps there should be a test using *Per-decision Importance Sampling*.
 Not a high priority since it is covered in Chapter 7 in the n-step setting.

 * Chapter 7
-  - [ ] The 7.3 experiment is temporary.
+  - [x] The 7.3 experiment is temporary.
 It is supposed to compare *Per-decision Methods* with ordinary importance sampling (i.e. 7.4 & 7.3 respectively) as described in exercise 7.10.
 This experiment is post-poned until I understand the theory in 7.4 with respect to action values (equation 7.14).
+  - [ ] Rewrite *n_step_sarsa_off_policy* and potentially *n_step_sarsa_off_policy_Q_sigma* as well.
+The pseudo code in the book includes one variant of off-policy where the importance sampling is calculated with the lastest Q-estimates and one where the PI(a|s)/b(a|s) is saved when the action was picked.
+Decide which implementation should be used and make sure that all the indices are correct.
+The experiment in 7.4 could be extended to include the *Tree Backup* from 7.5 and *Q(sigma)* from 7.6.
+7.4 and 7.5 is implemented using Q(sigma=1) and Q(sigma=0) respectively.
+  - [ ] Do exercise 7.10.
+Note that this is in the prediction case!

 ## Ideas
 * Chapter 3